FREE AU SHIPPING ON ORDERS OVER $88

 Painting a history of seed oils

-In the 1940s, unsaturated seed oils including fish oil, soybean, safflower and linseed (flaxseed) were being used to make paints and varnishes.
+In the 1940s, unsaturated seed oils including fish oil, soybean, safflower and linseed oil (flaxseed) were being used to make paints and varnishes.
 They worked a charm.
 In the article, Fish oil in the protective coating field, the author explains in 1948 how the most unsaturated oils were the fastest-drying, solidifying into plastic-like coatings that were more weather-resistant.
 Here's another article from Scientific American in 1869 discussing their fast-drying nature.

 To this day, these oils are referred to as ‘drying oils’, which begs the question around the real hydration factor of many skincare products.